 STATE OF NEW YORK

 STATE TAX COMMISSION

-In the Matter of the Petition
+In the Matter of the Petition of Anthony J. & Maureen K. Berejka

-of

-ANTHONY J. and MAUREEN K. BEREJKA

-DECISION
+AFFIDAVIT OF MAILING

+. .

-for Redetermination of a Deficiency or for Refund of Personal Income Tax under Article 22 of the Tax Law for the Year 1980.
+for Redetermination of a Deficiency or Revision : of a Determination or Refund of Personal Income Tax under Article(s) 22 of the Tax Law : for the Year 1980.
+State of New York :